opulo-inc/ohai/docs/lumen/x-gantry/index.md

 *   Begin by placing `z-belt-subassembly` onto  `x-gantry-front`

-	*   The `z-gantry-backplate-right` should fit over the right `linear-rail-carriage`, and the same goes for the left side
+	*   The `z-gantry-backplate-right` should fit over the right `linear-rail-carriage`, and the same goes for the left-side

 	*	The `gt2-belt-loop` should wrap around the `idler-pulley`